cschwarz-stat-sfu-ca/Petersen/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were up to 1 Notes depending on R version/OS used:
+There were up to 2 Notes depending on R version/OS used:

+N Maintainer: ‘Carl James Schwarz <cschwarz.stat.sfu.ca@gmail.com>’ New submission
+Size of tarball: 7189954 bytes

+  Yes, this is a NEW package.

 N  checking installed package size ...
      installed size is 15.2Mb